Adolf Würth

-Adolf Würth also spelled Wuerth (/wuːrth/woor-th February 7, 1909 – December 14, 1954) was a German businessman.
+Adolf Würth (/wuːrth/woor-th February 7, 1909 – December 14, 1954), also spelled Wuerth, was a German businessman.
 In 1945, he founded what today is known as Würth Group, the world's largest industrial screw distributor.
 He is the father of Reinhold Würth.

 Early life and education

 Würth was born in Ilsfeld, Grand Duchy of Baden to Friedrich Würth.
 His father was a farmer, winemaker and innkeeper.
 In 1922, he became an apprentice in the hardware business of the Reisser Brothers in Kupferzell, which operated stores in Künzelsau, Öhringen and Schwäbisch Hall.

 Career

 Immediately after World War II, Würth founded his independent company Adolf Würth, Holzschrauben, Künzelsau (en: Adolf Würth, wood screws, Künzelsau) as a sole proprietorship on July 16, 1945.
 However, his wife Alma could also be seen as the initiator of the venture.